 2. Tweak your CPD provision to improve wellbeing

-See how Armfield Academy is making use of IRIS Connect Film Club during the coronavirus school closures.
+See how Armfield Academy made use of IRIS Connect Film Club during the first round of coronavirus school closures in March 2020.
 Through Film Club (a free CPD programme) they’re bringing teachers together remotely to watch pre-recorded lesson clips that explore different strategies for teaching and learning.

 In our blog ‘Teacher wellbeing and CPD, is there a link?’ we talk about Ainslie Wood Primary School and how they used Film Club to get their teachers talking more and sharing their expertise to help raise teaching standards.

 Claire Phillips, Deputy Headteacher, says “It’s got our teachers talking about teaching and learning – exchanging ideas and strategies.
 It’s made professional learning fun and easy and, as a result, our culture has become more collaborative and open.”
 Read more about their journey here >

 IRIS Connect Customer Tip: Join other schools and take part in your own Film Club on IRIS Connect.
 There’s different topics to choose from but we recommend starting with ‘Episode 1: The Empire Talks Back’.
 Explore dialogic pedagogy and classroom talk that will help you develop self-regulating, independent learners.

 3. Keep physically and mentally active